Trajectory-Aware Eligibility Traces for Off-Policy Reinforcement Learning: Convergence Analysis

-\end{proof} \proofglue Because \Cref{theorem:evaluation,theorem:control} cannot be applied, the precise conditions under which Truncated IS converges remains an open problem.
+In \Cref{sect:example_algorithms}, we also discussed two existing trajectory-aware methods whose convergence is unknown.
+We show that Recursive Retrace satisfies our required condition. \begin{restatable}{proposition}{recursiveretrace} Recursive Retrace satisfies \Cref{cond:convergence}. \end{restatable} \proofglue \begin{proof} \end{proof} \proofglue Unfortunately, the traces for Truncated IS do not always satisfy the required bound. \begin{restatable}{proposition}{truncatedis} Truncated IS may violate \Cref{cond:convergence}. \end{restatable} \proofglue \begin{proof} \end{proof} \proofglue Because \Cref{theorem:evaluation,theorem:control} cannot be applied, the precise conditions under which Truncated IS converges remains an open problem.
 We do know \Cref{cond:convergence} is sufficient for convergence, but it is unlikely to be strictly necessary.
 This is because our proofs of \Cref{theorem:evaluation,theorem:control} use this assumption to guarantee that the matrix $Z$ in \Cref{eq:M_op_linear_error} has nonnegative elements, making it straightforward to show that its row sums are sufficiently bounded to guarantee that $\M$ is a contraction mapping.
 However, $\M$ could remain a contraction mapping even when $Z$ has negative elements, so long as $\norm{Z} < 1$.
 It could theoretically be the case for Truncated IS that $Z$ occasionally contains negative elements but $\norm{Z}$ is still bounded enough to permit convergence.

 Nevertheless, we are able to find at least one off-policy problem for which this is not true, implying that certain initializations of the value function could ultimately cause Truncated IS to diverge. \begin{counterexample}[Off-Policy Truncated IS] Consider Truncated IS with $\lambda=1$, so $\beta_t = \min(1,~\Pi_t)$.
 Assume the MDP has one state and two actions: $\mathcal{S} = \{s\}$ and $\mathcal{A} = \{a_1,a_2\}$, the behavior policy $\mu$ is uniform random, and $\pi$ selects $a_1$ with probability $p \in (0,1)$ and selects $a_2$ otherwise.
 When $p=0.6$ and $\gamma=0.94$, then $\norm{Z} > 1$. \end{counterexample} Many choices of $p$ and $\gamma$ make $\norm{Z} > 1$, but we discuss specific ones for the counterexample in \Cref{app:counterexample_truncated_is}.